migramirez2/Harmony-ONE/progress/theo-fandrich.md

 Launch Metamask portfolio style platform on Harmony for Bridge, Swap, Buy, and Lend.
 Increase wBTC bridge tvl by $50k as we usher in bitcoin adoption.

+2024-03-18 Tue: Looked into Taiko defi,

+2024-03-18 Mon: Strategized on partnership with partie.
+They are preparing for a v2 launch within the next two months, so were hoping to include us.
+Will meet with them again later this week or next.

+---

+2024-03-20 Fri: Paid time off.

+2024-03-19 Thu: Paid time off.

 2024-03-18 Wed: Met with covault and partie.
 Partie.com has partnerships with amazon and twitch.
 Partie.com could be game changing partnership with Harmony, so gspent time researching their product and ideating usecasecase.

 2024-03-18 Tue: Continue progress on Metamask Portfolio and coordinating with Qidao for stable coin.